jeslev/ERNIE/guide/preprocess.md

 python3 pretrain_data/create_anchors.py 256
 ```

-# TODO : Check how many UNKs exists, and try to fix it.
+> DONE[TODO] : Check how many UNKs exists.
+From my own script I found that Wikidata API banned my requests so I had many UNK for entities that existed.
+For now, I am using the anchor2id.txt file given by the authors.

 Finally, it creates a single file anchor2id.txt